 These are themes that are familiar ones today.
-Whether it is the poor people of Haiti, still living in temporary accommodations - isn't that a fancy word to describe hovels made from shipping pallets and blue tarps? - or the desperate hordes in Pakistan, trying to recover from having the nothing they had being swept away by flood waters.
+Whether it is the poor people of Haiti, still living in temporary accommodations - isn't that a fancy word to describe hovels made from shipping pallets and blue tarps? - or the desperate hordes in Pakistan, trying to recover from having the nothing they had being swept away by flood waters or crumbled by earthquakes.

 And we needn't pick on the traditionally poor countries for examples of uncertainty, loss, and desperation.
-In the "sun belt" states that are popular with Canadian ex-pats, the housing market has collapsed so completely that people are able to purchase a house using a credit card!
-I saw a woman on CNN who bought a house in Florida - I think it was a three-bedroom bungalow if I remember rightly - for \$14,000 using a credit card.
+People here in North America are still climbing out of the economic hole that was dug by the creative greed of financial institutions (remember the term 'derivatives'?!) a few years ago.
+The values of houses in parts of the USA are beginning to return to being more than the mortgage.
 This is not restricted to the United States, however, since all around the globe nations and peoples are struggling to recover from economic chickens coming home to roost.
 Strikes, uprisings, street assemblies are becoming more and more common as people react to the realities of crushingly increasing debt and declining revenues with which to address those debts.

 These increasing global economic pressures are also manifesting, not surprisingly, in political pressures.
 Increasing competition for both resources and international sales are causing border frictions to escalate.
-The tension between North and South Koreas has hit an all-time high, with senior analysts stating that the only step left for escalation is open conflict.
-Relations between China and Japan are more strained than ever, particularly in disputes over jointly-claimed marine areas thought to be rich in petroleum reserves.
+Tensions in the Middle East continue to erupt in civil wars.
+China continues to exercise military muscle, building the second-largest navy in the world.

-In North America the ever-expanding demand for illicit drugs continues to fuel the violence and oppression in the drug trade.
+Meanwhile, here in North America the ever-expanding demand for illicit drugs continues to fuel the violence and oppression in the drug trade.
 Canada has finally issued a travel alert warning us not to drive through the USA-Mexico border, as it is too dangerous.
 How long before the same kind of warning might be issued for our once-peaceful interior municipalities like Kelowna?
 Already parts of the lower mainland are almost "no-go" areas late at night.
 What has happened to the world we thought we knew?

 The Israelites sitting by the rivers of Babylon in the Sixth Century B.C. must have had the same thoughts about the promises from God.
-After all, weren't they the inheritors of the covenant God made with Abraham, the predicted nations in the promised land?
-Weren't they the children of the children that Moses led out of Egypt, and to whom God promised blessings for obedience and curses for disobedience?
-What had they done wrong?
+After all, weren't they the inheritors of the covenant God had made with Abraham, were they not the predicted nations in the promised land?
+They knew themselves to be the children of the children that Moses led out of Egypt, and to whom God promised blessings for obedience and curses for disobedience?
+So what then had they done that was so terribly wrong?
 How had they disobeyed so badly as to be rounded up by the invading troops and carted off to Camp Babylon?
 Life had been so good, so normal.
 God's favour had shined upon them - jobs were available, businesses prospered, children grew up, houses and farms were bought and sold, worship was conducted in the Temple.
-Life was good.
+Life was good, then.

 But now it was so different.
-Captives, prisoners, detainees held in bondage far from home.
-It was told by traders that the Temple was no more, torn down, desecrated.
+It had all come crashing down.
+They were now captives, prisoners, detainees held in bondage far from home.
+Caravan traders recounted that the Temple was no more, torn down, desecrated.
 Jerusalem lay in ruins, foreigners occupied once-prosperous homes and villas that had been confiscated by the local authorities within minutes of the detainees being loaded into carts for the long trip to the strange interior.